 T.J.
 Rodgers, Founder, President and Chief Executive Officer and Director

 T.J.
-Rodgers is founder, president, CEO, and a director of Cypress Semiconductor Corporation.
-He founded Cypress in 1982 and took it public in 1986.
-He is a former chairman of the Semiconductor Industry Association (SIA) and SunPower Corp. (solar energy systems) and currently sits on the boards of directors of high-technology companies, including Agiga Tech (nvRAMs), and Bloom Energy (fuel cells).
+Rodgers is founder, president, CEO, and a director of Cypress Semiconductor Corporation since 1982.
+He is a former chairman of the Semiconductor Industry Association (SIA) and SunPower Corp. (solar energy systems) and currently sits on the board of directors of high-technology companies, including Agiga Tech (nvRAMs), and Bloom Energy (fuel cells).

 Rodgers was a Sloan scholar at Dartmouth, where he graduated in 1970 as Salutatorian with a double major in physics and chemistry and won the Townsend Prize as the top physics and chemistry student in his class.
 He was a Rufus Choate scholar between 1966-1970, and was awarded the Francis L. Town Scientific Prize (1st Prize) for the 1967-68 school year.
 He also achieved Phi Beta Kappa distinction in 1969, and earned the Haseltine Chemistry-Physics prize at graduation.
 He attended Stanford University on a Hertz fellowship, earning a master's degree (1973) and a Ph.D.
 (1975) in electrical engineering.
 At Stanford, Rodgers invented, developed, and patented VMOS technology, which he sold for cash and royalties to American Microsystems Inc. (AMI).
 He managed the MOS memory design group at AMI from 1975 to 1980 before moving to Advanced Micro Devices (AMD), where he ran AMD's static RAM product group until 1982.